-However, the game is worth a chance simply for its believable premise, characters, and overall depth in dialogue.
+However, the game is worth a chance simply for its believable premise, characters, and overall depth of dialogue.
 The inclusion of mini-games as a side attraction is a nice touch too, as it provides a nice escape from what would otherwise be classified as a “thinking game”.

-There will be people that like the idea of a dating sim that offers something for a thinking/nerdy person though, and for those people, C-14 Dating will be one of the best Otome games on PS5.
+There will be people who like the idea of a dating sim that offers something for a thinking/nerdy person though, and for those people, C-14 Dating will be one of the best Otome games on PS5.